 Does this mean that the five “population samples” (description starts on line 366) are also 24 million persons, with 4 million per age cohort?

-If this is the case, then I suggest we refer to all six “population samples” as “simulated populations”.
+If this is the case, then I suggest we refer to all six “population samples” as “six simulated populations”,one unbiased simulated population and five additional biased simulated populations.
 This maintains the conventional distinction between a “population” (the entire collection of people) from which we draw “samples” (which may be more or less representative of the “population”).

+We would suggest to use the term “six simulated populations”: one unbiased simulated population and five additional biased populations

 If what I've said so far is correct, then the clearest description of the data hierarchy is:

-Six simulated populations (n = 24 million).
+Six simulated populations (n = 24 million???).

 100 normative samples (n = 600) are drawn from each simulated population.